July 23, 2018

 The difference between a mediocre evaluation and a game-changing peer evaluation lies in a deliberate, thoughtful approach.
 Understanding your purpose and assessing your board’s readiness ensures your board starts off on the right foot.
 When you have both purpose and readiness, it may just be the perfect time to build the right peer evaluation for your board.

-Stay tuned for Part 2 of the Year of the Peer series: Customize Your Approach to Peer Evaluation
+Check out Part 2 of the Year of the Peer series: Customize Your Approach to Peer Evaluation

 June 15, 2018